-Since the diurnal cycle of the total OPC size range flux (Fig. 4b) is likely dominated by fluxes of smaller and thereby numerous particles, it is necessary to investigate the fluxes of the larger particles separately.
+Since the diurnal cycle of the total OPC size range flux (Fig. 5b) is likely dominated by fluxes of small and thereby numerous particles, it is necessary to investigate the fluxes of the larger particles separately.
 However, as was stated earlier, it is not possible to calculate size-resolved fluxes of each size bin of the larger particles separately, since the numbers of particles in these bins are too low compared to the resolution of the OPC.
-Therefore, we have calculated fluxes over one single large diameter interval, $D{\rho} = 0.5 - 2.5 \,\mu\text{m}$, to increase the number of particles to at least an order of magnitude higher than the resolution of the OPC.
+Therefore, we have calculated fluxes over one single large diameter interval, $D_p = 0.5-2.5 \,\mu\text{m}$, to increase the number of particles to at least an order of magnitude higher than the resolution of the OPC.
 However, the concentration decreases with increasing particle size also within this size interval.
-Approximately 50% of the numbers of particles in the diameter range $0.5-2.5 \,\mu\text{m}$ are located between $0.5 \,\text{and} \, 0.65 \,\mu\text{m}$.
+Approximately 50% of particles in the diameter range $0.5-2.5 \,\mu\text{m}$.

-Figure 9 shows how the aerosol number flux of particles within this size interval varies with wind direction.
-A black curve showing the $BC{\rm e}$ dependence on wind direction (from Fig. 6b) has been added to the figure.
-Interestingly, downward fluxes dominate in the southerly to north-easterly wind sector where concentrations of $BC{\rm e}$ are higher, while upward fluxes dominate in most other wind sectors, where concentrations of $BC{\rm e}$ are lower.
+Figure 12 shows how the net aerosol number flux of particles within this large size interval varies with wind direction.
+A black curve showing the BC_e dependence on wind direction (from Fig. 7b) has been added to the figure.
+Interestingly, downward fluxes dominate in the southerly to north-easterly wind sector where concentrations of BC_e are higher, while upward fluxes dominate in most other wind sectors, where concentrations of BC_e are lower.
 Hence, it seems that in wind sectors where the influence of anthropogenic sources is low, local primary aerosol emission dominates over the dry deposition sink.
 On the other hand, in wind sectors where the influence of anthropogenic sources is larger, it seems as deposition of anthropogenic particles masks the local source of primary aerosol particles.